influencerTips/cf-ghost-mautic-api/README.md

-# cf-ghost-admin-api
+# cf-ghost-mautic-api

-> Used to expose functionality in Ghost Admin API
+> Used to allow Ghost to work with Mautic API

 ## Installation